MEET THE STAFF

 Contact: Chicago, IL, email Izzi

-Chelsea Stewart-Fusek, Associate Attorney
+Chelsea None Stewart-Fusek, Staff Attorney

-Chelsea Stewart-Fusek, Associate Attorney
+Chelsea Stewart-Fusek, Staff Attorney

 Chelsea (she/her) works to protect imperiled species and their habitats.
 She graduated from Lewis & Clark Law School, where she earned a certificate in Environmental and Natural Resources Law, and she holds a bachelor's degree in wildlife biology from Humboldt State University.
 While in law school, she clerked for Cascadia Wildlands and Earthrise Law Center, focusing on wildlife and public lands litigation in the Pacific Northwest.